Generic selectors

 Step 1

-Read the Show Cause notice very carefully.
+Read the Show Good Cause notice very carefully.
 The notice contains information you will need to prepare your response.
-It should give you lists of websites where you can get more information, a list of support services at the University, and inform you of your right to consult with and receive assistance from SUPRA.
+It should give you lists of websites where you can get more information, and a list of support services at the University, and also inform you of your right to consult with and receive assistance from SUPRA.
 Faculty and course-specific requirements are available in the resolutions in your handbook.
-Talk to your faculty to help you to work out if there is anything you need to know about course-specific requirements.
+Talk to your faculty about whether there is anything you need to know about course-specific requirements.

 Take note of the date your response is due.
 If you cannot submit by the due date, contact your faculty immediately to ask for an extension, or ask us for assistance.
 Faculty contact details will be in your notice.